 Pertinent information associated with the CERCLA Five-Year Reviews is included in the LMICP revisions as appropriate.
 The first CERCLA Five-Year Review was in 2001 and occurs every 5 years thereafter.
-The latest CERCLA Five-Year Review began in late 2015 and was finalized in 2016.
+The latest CERCLA Five-Year Review was finalized in 2016.
+The next CERCLA Five-Year Review will be completed in 2021.